Spanish galleon San José

-San José was a 64-gun, three-masted galleon of the Spanish Armada de la Guardia de la Carrera de las Indias.
-It was launched in 1698, and sank in battle off Barú Island, just south of Cartagena, Colombia, in 1708, while laden with gold, silver and emeralds worth about US$17 billion as of 2023.
+San José was a 64-gun galleon of the Spanish Navy.
+It was launched in 1698 and sank in battle off Barú Island, just south of Cartagena, Colombia, in 1708, while laden with gold, silver and emeralds worth about US$17 billion as of 2023.

-The sunken ship was located 600 m deep by the Woods Hole Oceanographic Institution (WHOI) in November 2015.
+The sunken ship was located at a depth of 600 meters by the Woods Hole Oceanographic Institution (WHOI) in November 2015.
 In July 2017, it was announced that a salvage operation managed by the Colombian government would proceed.

 Career

 San José was designed by Francisco Antonio Garrote and built by Pedro de Aróstegui at the shipyard in Mapil, Usurbil, Gipuzkoa, Spain.
 Construction started in 1697 and ended in 1698.
 They built twin ships simultaneously and named them San José and San Joaquín.